-Venture capital activity in the United States reached its highest level since the turn of the millennium in 2018.
+Venture capital funding in the United States reached its highest level since the turn of the millennium in the first half of 2019.
 According to PwC and CB Insights’ quarterly MoneyTree Report

-, U.S. venture capital funding jumped to $99.5 billion last year, the second highest recorded total since the peak of the dot-com boom in 2000.
-Meanwhile, the number of completed deals dropped to the lowest level since 2013, a trend that was offset by an increase in $100+ million mega-rounds, of which a record number of 184 was completed in 2018.
+, U.S. venture capital funding climbed to $55 billion in the first six months of 2019, the second highest recorded total since the peak of the dot-com boom in 2000.
+Meanwhile, the number of completed deals dropped to the lowest level since 2013, a trend that was offset by an increase in $100+ million mega-rounds, of which a record number of 112 were completed in the first half the year.
+With 64 such deals completed between April and June alone, the second quarter set an all-time record in terms of $100+ million rounds.

 Despite the fact that venture capital